9 Best Cold-Weather Jackets for Walking or Running

 This Champion C9 track jacket is made from 100 percent polyester and gives off a sleek look with its pattern and pleated back.
 For the fashion-conscious, this jacket can easily be paired with any workout clothes or even your go-to clothes for running errands.
 It comes in dark blue, dark gray, and purple and is available from XS-XL.
 (Wear it with these neck gaiters for coronavirus protection.)

 ARSUXEO Winter Warm UP Thermal Softshell Cycling Jacket Windproof Waterproof 15-k

 If you’re an avid cycler in the colder months, this affordable ARSUXEO jacket is a good option.
 Listed as Amazon’s No. 1 best seller with about 2,500 4.5 star reviews, this jacket is made of 85 percent polyester and 15 percent spandex to keep you both warm and and dry.
 The jacket consists of a top layer with a windbreaker surface intended to bead up moisture, a second layer of waterproof breathable material, and the third layer of warm fleece material.
 It’s the ultimate trifecta for staying warm, dry, and preventing overheating during cycling.
-(Prefer to cycle inside?
-Here’s what you need to know about indoor cycling knee pain.)
+(Here’s a guide to finding the perfect waterproof jacket.)